odoo/documentation/odoo_sh/advanced/containers.rst

 Each build is isolated within its own container (Linux namespaced container).

-The base is an Ubuntu 16.04 system, where are installed all required Odoo dependencies as well as common useful packages.
+The base is an Ubuntu 16.04 system, where all of Odoo's required dependencies, as well as common useful packages, are installed.

-The Odoo.sh team is open to install any system packages as long as they are distributed by the official Ubuntu repositories.
+The Odoo.sh team is open to install any system packages as long as they are distributed in the official Ubuntu repositories.
-`Leave us a feedback <https://www.odoo.sh/feedback>`_ if you would like a package which is not yet installed.
+`Leave us a feedback <https://www.odoo.sh/feedback>`_ if you would like a package not yet installed.

-If your project requires Python dependencies not installed by default in the container, or more recent releases, you can define a *requirements.txt* file, listing your Python modules dependencies, in the root of your branches.
+If your project requires additional Python dependencies, or more recent releases, you can define a :file:`requirements.txt` file in the root of your branches listing them.
 The platform will take care to install these dependencies in your containers.
-`The pip requirements specifiers <https://pip.pypa.io/en/stable/reference/pip_install/#requirement-specifiers>`_ documentation can help you to know how to write a *requirements.txt* file.
+`The pip requirements specifiers <https://pip.pypa.io/en/stable/reference/pip_install/#requirement-specifiers>`_ documentation can help you write a :file:`requirements.txt` file.
 To have a concrete example,
 check out the `requirements.txt file of Odoo <https://github.com/odoo/odoo/blob/11.0/requirements.txt>`_.

-The *requirements.txt* files of submodules are taken into account as well.
-The platform looks for *requirements.txt* files in each folders containing Odoo modules: Not in the module folder itself, but in their parent folder.
+The :file:`requirements.txt` files of submodules are taken into account as well.
+The platform looks for :file:`requirements.txt` files in each folder containing Odoo modules: Not in the module folder itself, but in their parent folder.

 Directory structure